 > With this as background, the part of this text that preaches to kids is verses 6-7.
 These verses use two images to direct readers toward a simple disciplined life:

 Build yourself in Christ

-Both images feature deep relationship.
+Both images feature deep relationships.
 If you must do a children’s time, physically act out rooting.
-Start by uprooting a potted plant to see all the roots and talk about how they work into the soil looking for food and water.
+Uproot a potted plant to see all the roots and talk about how they work into the soil looking for food and water.
 Invite the children to use their fingers as imaginary roots digging into imaginary soil for food and water.
-Then snuggle with one child next to you and remind them of the way they might root around with their parents at home.
-Finally, snuggle close together as a group.
+OR snuggle with one child next to you and remind them of the way they might root around with their parents at home.
+Then, snuggle close together as a group.
 Recall Paul’s instruction to “be rooted in Christ.”
 Mention things you do together as a congregation (worship, fellowship hour, church school, special events) that keep you rooted together in Christ.

-D For children, circumcision is simply a Jewish ritual that welcomes boys into God’s family – just as baptism is a Christian ritual that welcomes boys and girls into God’s family.
+> For children, circumcision is simply a Jewish ritual that welcomes boys into God’s family – just as baptism is a Christian ritual that welcomes boys and girls into God’s family.
+There is no need to go into details on what is involved.
 Paul’s point is that if you are baptized you are one of God’s people.
 No special feats or disciplines are required beyond that.

-D Worship planners could either build the entire worship service around the Lord’s Prayer.
-Or, explore the parables and teachings in the sermon and use the Lord’s Prayer in a special time for children or feature it in the day’s liturgy.
+> Worship planners could either build the entire worship service around the Lord’s Prayer or explore the parables and teachings in the sermon and use the Lord’s Prayer in a special time for children or feature it in the day’s liturgy.
 Or, peaking ahead to next week’s Psalm 107 suggestions, it would be possible to explore the Lord’s Prayer this week and delve into the concerns of God’s response to prayer in the parable and teachings in this text using Psalm 107 as a case study on next Sunday.

 Hallowed means holy.
 So one translation of the first line is “God, you are holy!”